carlosjhr64/thesis/FULLMONTY.md

     uᵥ[w,⋯] ≡ u[v,w,⋯]   # Note that uᵥ may ignore w,... so as to be u[v].
     uₙₘ[w,⋯] ≡ u[n,m,w,⋯]

-Sequences can be thought of the set `{uₙ}`, but in this "paper", `uₙ` is always a well defined expression.
+Sequences can be thought of the set {uₙ}, but in this "paper", uₙ is always a well defined expression.

 ##<a name="9"></a> {uᵥ}
 A set of labeled (indexed) items: